About the Art

 Context

-I create to communicate my view of the world and to remember to look for beauty in the chaos that is all around us.
+I hope my work reminds the viewer to look for beauty and complexity in the chaos that is all around us.
 But I must also admit that one reason I create is to control some small part of my life.
 My work is solely my responsibility—a fact which is both daunting and exhilarating.
 Finally, I make art to take up the intriguing challenge of a friend of mine: Show me something I haven’t seen before.

 I hope you find my work surprising, chaotic, and maybe even a little bit dangerous.
 Or at least, like nothing you’ve seen before.